When Your Birth Plan Doesn’t Go As Planned

 Your Baby’s Microbiome

-The human microbiome is an amazing ecosystem, teeming with trillions of bacteria that work inside our body to (among many other things) regulate our immune system, provide digestive support, and produce vitamins and brain chemicals.
+The human microbiome is an amazing ecosystem, teeming with trillions of bacteria that work inside our body to (among many other things) support our immune system and digestion, and even produce vitamins and brain chemicals.
 Nearly 80% of the immune system resides in the gut, so the colonization of your baby’s gut microbiome is crucial for proper immune system development and a lifetime of health.

 If you find yourself in a situation like mine, with a birth experience (or plan) that seems to throw everything off track, check out these ten tips for your very own plan “B.”

 1. Focus on your own microbial health

-Whether your baby’s entry into this world follows your birth plan to a tee or comes apart completely at the seams, you must have a healthy, balanced microbiome in order to pass your beneficial bacteria to your little one.
+Whether your baby’s entry into this world follows your birth plan to a tee or comes apart completely at the seams, you must maintain a healthy, balanced microbiome in order to pass your beneficial bacteria to your little one.

 Stay away from microbiome-depleting medications and stress, and focus on a healthy, whole-foods based diet with lots of prebiotics—fibers that feed the good guys in your gut.
-Taking a daily prenatal probiotic like PRO-Moms and a prebiotic powder supplement seeds your entire system with plenty of good microbes and gives them the nourishment they need.
+Taking a daily prenatal probiotic like PRO-Moms and a prebiotic powder supplement replenishes your entire system with plenty of good microbes and gives them the nourishment they need.

 2. Try vaginal swabbing